 for the room."
 He's still trying to figure out if that was an accusation or a compliment.

-Since forming Gorilla Suit, he's helped launch the DVD labels Blue Underground and Severin Films, been a consultant to the world's leading videogame software company, re-branded several interfaith and healthcare non-profit foundations, delivered dozens of commercials for rock, pop, country and hip-hop artists, and produced and/or directed over 300 hours worth of audio commentaries, EPKs and DVD Bonus Feature footage in locations ranging from Brindisi, Italy to Ypsilanti, Michigan.
+Since forming Gorilla Suit, he's helped launch two successful boutique DVD labels, been a consultant to the world's leading videogame software company, re-branded several interfaith and healthcare non-profit foundations, delivered dozens of commercials for rock, pop, country and hip-hop artists, produced and/or directed over 300 hours worth of audio commentaries, EPKs and DVD/Blu-ray Bonus Feature footage in locations ranging from Brindisi, Italy to Ypsilanti, Michigan, and written thousands of national print ads, direct mail pieces and digital media campaigns for consumer and trade clients of every size.

 Oh, and the name?
 We can tell you the story sometime.
 But if a lifetime of pop culture has taught us anything, it's that there's always work for The Guy In The Gorilla Suit...